 Itraconazole is a triazole antifungal agent.
-It has activities against dernatophytes, yeasts, aspergillus spp and other fungi.
+It has activities against dermatophytes, yeasts, Aspergillus spp, and other fungi.

 Ketoconazole is an imidazole derivative and a broad-spectrum antifungal agent.
 It is used for treating systemic antifungal infections resistant to other medications such as blastomycosis, coccidioidomycosis, histoplasmosis, etc

 Do not give both itraconazole and Ketoconazole to the same patient.
 They have the same pharmacological action.
-Both of them are antifungal medications belonging to enzyme inhibitors.
+Both of them are antifungal medications belonging to the enzyme inhibitors class.
 If you give both of them, their level will increase greatly in the system causing hepatoxicity.

 The singular advantage ketoconazole has over other antifungal drugs is that it deposit in the adipose tissue long enough to prolong its action.
 This is necessary when treating skin infections.